Recursive Inspection Games: Zero-sum inspection game with multiple violations

 We allow some rewards to be zero.
 If all remaining rewards are zero, then this gives the same payoffs as when the inspectee only acts legally from now on, so this may instead be represented by a smaller~$k$.
 However, the term $v(n,0,k)$ in (\ref{m0}) may be zero even if some remaining rewards are nonzero.
 This case may arise in the course of the game after some time periods without violations so that $n<k$, for example when $n=1$, $k=2$, $r_2=0$, $r_1=1$, so we allow for this possibility.

 The game $\Gamma(n,m,k)$ is completely described by the ``base cases'' (\ref{mn}) and (\ref{m0}) (both of which imply $v(0,m,k)=0$) and the recursive description (\ref{rec}).
-This description of the game assumes that both players are fully informed about the other player's action after each time period, and thus know in which of the four cells in (\ref{rec}) the game continues; we will weaken this assumption in Section~\ref{s-strategy}.
+This description of the game assumes that both players are fully informed about the other player's action after each time period, and thus know in which of the four cells in (\ref{rec}) the game continues.
+We call this the game with \emph{full information} and will weaken this assumption in \S\ref{s-strategy}.

 The following main theorem gives an explicit formula for the game value $v(n,m,k)$ and the optimal inspection strategy.
 A large part of the proof is to show that (\ref{rec}) has a circular preference structure and hence a mixed equilibrium.
 The most important, but very direct part of the proof (from (\ref{eq}) onwards) is that the explicit representation (\ref{v}) holds.
+We discuss a possible derivation of the term $t(n,m,k)$ in \S\ref{s-lead} after Theorem~\ref{t-com}.